KHP-Informatics/BRC-U_git_template/README.md

     $ rm -rf ./BRC-U_git_template/.git

-3) Rename the project:
+3) Rename the BRC-U_git_template/ folder to your chosen name:

-    $ mv BRC-U_git_template.git <New-Repository-Name>
+    $ mv BRC-U_git_template <New-Repository-Name>

-4) Create a project in GitHub "+New Repository" with "New-Repository-Name" to act as your remote.
-In your top level folder:
+4) Create a project in GitHub **+New Repository** button with "**New-Repository-Name**" to act as your remote.
+Now we want to specify to our local git repository what the remote repository on Github is.
+In your top level folder (i.e. New-Repository-Name/ ):

     $ cd New-Repository-Name/
     $ git init
     $ git remote add <remote URL>
+    # NOTE: you can get the remote URL from your newly created github project (the ssh_ git@github.com:KHP-Informatics/New-Repository-Name.git url if you want passwordless access or https https://github.com/KHP-Informatics/New-Repository-Name.git url will require a password)

 5) Edit this README.md with the relevant information to your project.
     If you are not familiar with markdown see: [git markdown](https://guides.github.com/features/mastering-markdown/)